 New Zealand is an island country located in the south-western Pacific Ocean.
-Due to its rugged landscapes and isolated position, people born in New Zealand are considered to be very brave, self-reliant, and hardy.
-These qualities have helped them prove their skills in their chosen fields.
-Here are some famous New Zealanders who have excelled in their respective fields.
+Due to its rugged landscapes and isolated position, people born in New Zealand are considered to be brave, self-reliant, and hardy.
+These qualities have helped them prove their skills in their fields.
+Let us see some famous New Zealanders who have excelled in their fields.

 Ernest Rutherford, Physicist (1871-1937)